 Next, we are going to set up a new project space where we can work on some content with other team members.
-Navigate to your Home Space (either from the breadcrumb or the toolbar).
+Navigate to the Company Space (either from the breadcrumb or the toolbar) and then into the Projects space we created earlier.
 This time, rather than create sub-spaces all by hand, we are going to use a template space that contains all the standard elements we need.
-From the Create menu, select Advanced Space Wizard.
+From the space Actions, select Advanced Space Wizard.